 Many entrepreneurs embark on their Fundraising Journey without discovering there’s a tried-and-tested method to pitch construction.
 Those people are likely to struggle as they won’t have followed the formula for pitching success.
-However, once you know the steps you need to take, you can follow a logical, comprehensive path and arrive with a pitch that’s compelling, robust and investor-ready.
+However, once you know the steps you need to take, you can follow a logical, comprehensive path and arrive with an investor pitch that’s compelling, robust and investor-ready.

 Today, we’ll give you an overview of the three critical phases of creating a perfect investment pitch so you can understand precisely how to navigate this part of your Fundraising Journey.

 In the ‘Prepare’ stage, your job is to assemble all the evidence that proves your business idea is viable and credible.
 If this is your first round of investment, much of this work will have taken place during the bootstrapping phase of your idea, where you tested an MVP, identified your target market and completed research into consumer demand.
 If this is a later stage round, you will be leveraging your commercial successes to date.
 Everything you’ve learnt forms the groundwork for two of your critical fundraising assets – your water-tight business plan and an accompanying set of financial projections to back it up.

 These two pieces of collateral are vital to your success, so they need to be well-researched, evidence-based and crystal clear.
 At such an early stage in your business, it might be challenging to come up with something that feels like credible financial projections and a believable business plan, as perhaps you feel that you don’t have enough data to base them on.
 This is often where external support can add real value.